blockchainsllc/in3-docs/docs/spec.md

 #### Register

-There are two ways of registering a new node in the registry: either calling `registerNode()`  or by calling `registerNodeFor`.
+There are two ways of registering a new node in the registry: either calling [`registerNode()`][registerNode]  or by calling [`registerNodeFor()`][registerNodeFor].
 Both functions share some common parameters that have to be provided:
 * `url` the url of the to be registered node
 * `props` the properties of the node
 * `weight` the amount of requests per second the node is capable of handling
 * `deposit` the deposit of the node in ERC20 tokens.

-Those described parameters are sufficient when calling `registerNode()` and will register a new node in the registry with the sender of the transaction as the owner.
-However, if the designated signer and the owner should use different keys, `registerNodeFor()` has to be called.
+Those described parameters are sufficient when calling [`registerNode()`][registerNode] and will register a new node in the registry with the sender of the transaction as the owner.
+However, if the designated signer and the owner should use different keys, [`registerNodeFor()`][registerNodeFor] has to be called.
 In addition to the already described parameters, this function also needs a certain signature (i.e. `v`, `r`, `s`).
 This signature has to be created by hashing the url, the properties, the weight and the designated owner (i.e. `keccack256(url,properties,weight,owner)`) and signing it with the privateKey of the signer.
-After this has been done, the owner then can call `registerNodeFor()` and register the node.
+After this has been done, the owner then can call [`registerNodeFor()`][registerNodeFor] and register the node.

 However, in order for the register to succeed, at least the correct amount of deposit has to be approved by the designated owner of the node.
-The supported token can be received by calling `supportedToken()` the registry contract.
-The same approach also applied to the minimal amount of tokens needed for registering by calling `minDeposit()`.
+The supported token can be received by calling [`supportedToken()`][supportedToken] the registry contract.
+The same approach also applied to the minimal amount of tokens needed for registering by calling [`minDeposit()`][minDeposit].

 In addition to that, during the first year after deployment there is also a maximum deposit for each node.
-This can be received by calling `maxDepositFirstYear`.
+This can be received by calling [`maxDepositFirstYear()`][maxDepositFirstYear].
 Providing a deposit greater then this will result in a failure when trying to register.

 #### Unregister a node

-In order to remove a node from the registry, the function `unregisteringNode()` can be used, but is only callable by the owner the node.
+In order to remove a node from the registry, the function [`unregisteringNode()`][unregisteringNode] can be used, but is only callable by the owner the node.

 While after a successful call the node will be removed from the nodeList immediately, the deposit of the former node will still be locked for the next 40 days after this function had been called.
+After the timeout is over, the function [`returnDeposit()`][returnDeposit] can be called in order to get the deposit back.
 The reason for that decision is simple: this approach makes sure that there is enough time to convict a malicious node even after he unregistered his node.

 ### Convicting a node

 After a malicious node signed a wrong blockhash, he can be convicted resulting in him loosing the whole deposit while the caller receives 50% of the deposit.
-There are two steps needed for the process to succeed: calling `convict` and `revealConvict`.
+There are two steps needed for the process to succeed: calling [`convict()`][convict] and [`revealConvict()`][revealConvict].

 #### calling convict

-The first step for convicting a malicious node is calling the `convict()`-function.
+The first step for convicting a malicious node is calling the [`convict()`][convict]-function.
 This function will store a specific hash within the smart contract.

 The hash needed for convicting requires some parameters:
 * `blockhash` the wrongly blockhash that got signed the by malicious node